-We also plan to continue expanding our focus to address other methods of nicotine addiction such as e-cigarettes/vaping.
-The use of ecigarettes continues to be widespread, with most recent reports from the Centers for Disease Control and Prevention indicating nearly 11 million adult users in the United States alone in 2019.
+We plan to continue expanding our focus to address other methods of nicotine addiction such as e-cigarettes/vaping.
+The use of e-cigarettes continues to be widespread, with most recent reports from the Centers for Disease Control and Prevention indicating more than 11 million adult users in the United States alone in 2021.
 While e-cigarettes have been historically viewed as less harmful than combustible cigarettes, their long-term safety remains controversial.
-In a recent study that we conducted surveying approximately 500 users of nicotine vaping devices or e-cigarettes, approximately 73% of participants responded that they intend to quit vaping within the next three to 12 months.
-Of those who intended to quit even sooner, within the next 3 months, more than half stated they would be extremely likely to try a new prescription product to help them do so.
 We believe that cytisinicline, if approved, could be the first prescription drug indicated for vape and e-cigarette users who are ready to quit their nicotine addiction.